SixSq/old.sixsq.github.com/_news/2018-09-04-news-eusec-workshop.md

 Belgium

-**How can I register?**

-Go to the [Eventbrite page](https://www.eventbrite.com/e/workshop-on-european-security-certification-tickets-48029580769) to sign up.
-Registration is free but places are strictly limited.

 SixSq’s participation in the [EU-SEC](https://sixsq.com/r-and-d/eusec) project is supported by the Swiss State Secretariat for Education, Research and Innovation [SERI](https://www.sbfi.admin.ch/sbfi/en/home.html).